powsybl/powsybl-core/docs/simulation/shortcircuit/parameters.md

 ````

 **detailedReport**
-This property indicates if the computation should be done with detailed reporting.
+This property indicates if the computation should produce detailed reporting.
 If `true`, detailed reports are returned.
-If `false`, synthesized reports are returned.
+If `false`, summarized reports are returned.

 **debugDir**
-This property indicates a directory path where debug files will be dumped.
-If `null`, no file is dumped.
+This property specifies the directory path where debug files will be dumped.
+If `null`, no file will be dumped.

 (shortcircuit-fault-parameters)=
 ## FaultParameters